sdaveygargan/Workshop-1/README.md

 * **Canvas - Text UI** - This GameObject is not part of the Player scene but part the Player User Interface.
 * **Text 3D Object** - Text as a Object part of the player scene.

-Everthing in Unity need to be part of a `GameObject`, but not all GameObjects need a visual body; objects can also be trasparent! `Main Camera` does not have a body.
+Everthing in Unity need to be part of a `GameObject`, but not all GameObjects need a visual body (`Main Camera` does not have a body).
+GameObjects can be Empty!

 # Inspector

 Click on the top ball,  and then look at the `Inspector` (on the right) you can see diferent `Components`.
 The components are `Sphere (Mesh Filter)`, `Mesh Renderer`, `Sphere Collider`, `Rigidbody`, `Change Color (Script)`, and `Default-Material`.
-To learn about them plase click on th `?` and read the documentation from Unity, this will hell you learn about everything each component can do.
+To learn about them click on the `?` and read the documentation from Unity, this will help you learn about everything each component can do.

 ![Learn Components](Demo/LearnComponents.gif)